brett-van-tussler/brett-van-tussler.github.io/docs/dictionary/bioinformatics_dictionary.md

   - Visualization tools: Representing complex genomic targeting information
   - Data integration: Combining sgRNA design with functional genomics data

+### 🧬 Pleiotropy
+• Definition: The phenomenon in which a single gene or genetic variant influences multiple phenotypic traits.
+The term was coined by Ludwig Plate in 1910, derived from Greek words "pleíōn" (more) and "trópos" (turn, way, manner).
+1

+• Types of pleiotropy:

+- Biological (horizontal) pleiotropy: A genetic variant directly affects multiple traits through independent biological pathways 1
+- Mediated (vertical/relational) pleiotropy: A variant influences one trait, which in turn causes changes in secondary traits 1 4
+- Spurious pleiotropy: Statistical or methodological biases create false associations between a variant and multiple traits 1
+- Selectional pleiotropy: When a single phenotype influences evolutionary fitness in multiple ways depending on factors like age and sex 1 4
+• Molecular mechanisms:

+- Multiple protein interactions: A gene product interacts with multiple proteins or catalyzes different reactions 4
+- Alternative splicing: One gene produces different protein isoforms with varied structures and functions 1
+- Regulatory effects: A variant alters the expression of many genes or influences chromosome 3D structure 1
+- Signaling cascades: A primary gene product initiates multiple downstream effects 2
+• Biological significance:

+- Evolutionary constraints: Pleiotropic genes can limit the rate of multivariate evolution when selection on different traits favors different alleles 1
+- Genetic disorders: Many genetic diseases exhibit pleiotropy, such as phenylketonuria (PKU) affecting both nervous and integumentary systems 1
+- Development: Pleiotropic genes often play crucial roles in developmental processes and cell fate decisions 5
+- Stabilizing selection: Highly pleiotropic genes typically experience strong stabilizing selection as they affect multiple phenotypes 5
+• Applications in bioinformatics:

+- Genome-wide association studies (GWAS): Identifying variants linked to multiple traits or diseases 1
+- Multivariate analysis methods: Statistical approaches like multivariate functional linear models to analyze pleiotropic effects on quantitative traits 3
+- Network biology: Mapping gene interaction networks to understand pleiotropic effects 4
+- Disease gene discovery: Using pleiotropy patterns to identify novel disease genes and understand complex disorders 5
+- Pharmacogenomics: Understanding how genetic variants may affect multiple drug responses or side effects
+• Clinical relevance:

+- Syndromic diseases: Understanding the diverse manifestations of genetic disorders affecting multiple systems 5
+- Drug development: Considering pleiotropic effects when targeting specific genes to minimize unintended consequences
+- Personalized medicine: Accounting for pleiotropic effects when predicting disease risk or treatment outcomes
+- Aging research: Antagonistic pleiotropy model explains how genes beneficial early in life may have detrimental effects later

 ### 🧬 Isoforms

 • Definition: Different forms of a protein that arise from the same gene through alternative splicing, alternative promoter usage, or alternative polyadenylation.